 - Config files that are kept out of version control - these are typically JSON or YAML files that contain any sensitive information, like API keys or passwords, that should not be publicly available.
 Your application can then just import this file and access all of the information it needs.
-Depending on your programming language of choice, there may be a library available to help you with this.

 Depending on your programming language of choice, there may be some libraries available to help you with this, like nconf for Node.js, or any of these RubyGems.

 Removing sensitive information that's already in your repository

 As stated above, the history features of version control systems mean that simply removing the tokens and then committing the result is not enough.
 If you can, you might want to consider revoking the keys that have been made public, so that anybody who may have discovered them already will be prevented from using them.